 Conclusion

-Now, you know what is image composition and the different photography composition techniques.
+Now, you know what image composition is and the different photography composition techniques.
 It is essential to try out these rules to get a better understanding.
-It will help you to decide which technique to apply at what time.
+It will help you to decide which technique to apply in different situations.

-Sometimes, you may use multiple composition rules in a single image, which will be like a masterpiece picture.
+Sometimes, you may use multiple composition rules in a single image, creating a masterpiece.
 Learn and master these techniques.
 Later, you can break these photography composition rules and develop your style.

-If you are a beginner, then I strongly recommend trying the first six photo composition techniques.
+If you are a beginner, I strongly recommend trying the first six photo composition techniques.